Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 Code Portfolios

-The portfolio should showcase the candidate’s best work using the languages and software development skills necessary to succeed in your organization.
+The portfolio should showcase the candidate’s best work using the languages and software development skills necessary to succeed in the hiring organization.

 Live Interviews

-Nothing gives you a better impression of a candidate than a live interview.
-Even if the candidate is well-rehearsed in answering typical interview questions, you have a chance to observe body language, communication skills, and, above all, passion for the profession.
+Live interviews provide a glimpse into several key developer traits that may not be as obvious in an online or phone interview.
+Even if the candidate is well-rehearsed in answering typical interview questions, hiring teams can observe body language, communication skills, and overall passion for the profession.

-In an in-person or live technical interview, it's your job to learn about the candidate's technical knowledge and the extent of experience they have with various tools and processes used in your company.
-Don’t just depend on your impressions.
-Train team members in interviewing and ask them to sit in on the session.
-Companies that use a team interview environment tend to have better interview experiences and hiring outcomes.
+In an in-person or live technical interview, it's the hiring team’s responsibility to learn about the candidate's technical knowledge and the extent of experience they have with various tools and processes used in a company.
+In development, it’s helpful to train team members in interviewing and ask them to sit in on the session.
+Companies that take advantage of a team interview environment tend to have more comprehensive interview experiences and favorable hiring outcomes.

 Coding Assessment Tests

-Even though you’ve spoken to the candidate and looked at a portfolio, you need to assess their actual coding skills in an environment where you can observe.
-Look for both code writing expertise and problem-solving skills in these tests.
+Despite a portfolio, hiring teams must also assess coding skills in an observable and measurable environment.
+Look for both code-writing expertise and problem-solving skills in these tests.

-• Unpaid pre-interview assignments may be construed by the developer as "giving away code" instead of providing an accurate assessment of skills.
+• The developer may construe unpaid pre-interview assignments as "giving away code" instead of providing an accurate assessment of skills.

-• Take-home assignments can become too time-consuming, and candidates may drop out.
+• Take-home assignments often become too time-consuming, and candidates may drop out.

 • Misunderstandings occur when candidates are told to meet a stated requirement but are counted off for not fulfilling unstated ones.

-• Take-home tests can foster interviewer bias if the best candidate’s work is used as the standard to measure the rest of the interview group.
+• Take-home tests may foster interviewer bias if the best candidate’s work is used as the standard to measure the rest of the interview group.

 • Interviewers and companies fail to provide feedback to candidates.
-They don’t let candidates know why they were or were not advanced in the hiring process.
+They don’t inform candidates if or when they advance in the hiring process.

 Need to source and hire remote software developers?